 Decor for their Room

 I would ask their parents if there is anything they want or need for their room!
-Obviously this won’t always work especially if their room is good to go, but it’s a great option when you know they’re getting a room makeover or even moving!
+This won’t always work especially if their room is good to go, but it’s a great option when you know they’re getting a room makeover or even moving!

 Some awesome examples of room decor are: